code-with-blanc/arduino-piano/README.md

 KeyboardHardware class:
   - key reading and MUX manipulation
   - all hardware-specific code should be contained in this class

 Keyboard class:
-  - actual keyboard logic, like registering in memory which keys are pressed
+  - actual keyboard logic, like registering in memory which keys are pressed and handling the event queue

+ISRProfiler class:
+  - Utility logic to debounce ISR timing and usage

+The Arduino Media Library (https://github.com/FortySevenEffects/arduino_midi_library) is replicated in the project source because Arduino doesn't have a covenient package manage system.
+This allows the sketch to be run without installing additional dependencies in the Arduino IDE.
 ```

 ## Electric circuit